MeghnaB12/MeghnaB12/README.md

 I'm a **Full-Stack AI Engineer** with ~1 year of professional experience shipping production AI systems, and a dual academic background in **Physics** and **Data Science**.
 I work across the whole stack — designing the data layer and APIs, wiring up LLM and agentic pipelines, and building the React / React Native front ends that put them in users' hands.
 Currently building a **B2B AI SaaS platform** for the fashion industry.

 📫 **Contact:** meghna.biswal01@gmail.com

-> *Tip for Meghna: add your employer name here if you'd like — e.g. "Full-Stack AI Engineer @ MSC AI."*

 ---